mechavarria-penguin/containers/README.md

-# containers
+# Container images
-Docker container images
+This repository will contain files pertaining to Docker, NVIDIA Docker, and/or Singularity containers.